TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 Because some states have very low property damage liability limits, you end up being responsible for any damage not covered by your insurance.
 Let's say you’re a California resident who totals another driver's 2019 Ford F150 — listed at $28,155 — in an at-fault accident.
 In California, mandatory minimum liability car insurance covers $5,000.
 You would be responsible for the remaining $23,155.
 Depending on your financial situation, this could be a tricky hole to climb out of without sufficient levels of property damage liability coverage.

-Carrying your state’s minimum liability coverage not only leaves you on the hook for any damages leftover from a claim, but also stands out as a red flag for insurers.
+Carrying your state’s minimum liability coverage not only leaves you on the hook for any damages leftover from a claim but also stands out as a red flag for insurers.
 If you elect to carry high liability limits, you shoulder some of the insurance company's financial responsibility and risk.
 If you carry the bare minimum of property damage and bodily injury liability car insurance, you pass more risk along to the insurer — leading to more expensive premiums, in many cases.

-To avoid higher rates, consider keeping your liability coverage at 100/300/100, if possible, and find out more about how much car insurance coverage you need.
+To avoid higher insurance rates, consider keeping your liability coverage at 100/300/100, if possible, and find out more about how much car insurance coverage you need.

-See below to learn how much liability insurance you need in your state.
+Explore the table below to learn how much liability insurance you need in your state.